Pavel-Aguilar/Masters_in_AI_and_Data_Analytics/README.md

     * `Scikit-learn` for machine learning algorithms.
     * `Matplotlib` and `Seaborn` for data visualization.
     * `SciPy` for scientific and technical computing.
-    * *(Add any other libraries you frequently use, e.g., TensorFlow, Keras, PyTorch, StatsModels)*

 * **Development Environments:** Practices were carried out using [PyCharm](https://www.jetbrains.com/pycharm/) and [Google Colaboratory (Colab)](https://colab.research.google.com/).

 ## Repository Structure